Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI

 \subsection{Usage Scenario}

-Now we illustrate Vipera's workflow using the story of Bob, an auditor tasked with evaluating the Stable Diffusion model for potential biases.
+Now we illustrate Vipera's workflow using the story of Bob, an auditor tasked with evaluating the Stable Diffusion model for potential biases. \looseness=-1

 To begin his audit, Bob enters the prompt ``\textit{A cinematic photo of a doctor}'' into the input view and generates 15 images (\autoref{fig:system}, step 1).
-Vipera populates the analysis view with the prompt and the images, while showing a corresponding scene graph that characterizes the semantics of images (\autoref{fig:system}, step 2).
+Vipera populates the analysis view with the prompt and images, while displaying a corresponding scene graph that characterizes the semantics of the images (\autoref{fig:system}, step 2).
 The graph organizes the content into \textit{foreground} (e.g., \textit{doctor}, \textit{nurse}) and \textit{background} (e.g., \textit{office}, \textit{medical equipment}) nodes.

 With the scene graph as an overview of the images' contents, Bob organized his thoughts and decided to start from the \textit{doctor} node.
 He right-clicked on this node and chose to add a child in the context menu (\autoref{fig:system}, step 3).
 The new node was an attribute node named \textit{gender} with candidate values \textit{male} and \textit{female}.
 Vipera automatically labeled the images based on the gender of the doctor and visualized the results in the bar chart embedded in the new node.
 Realizing all doctors were male from this chart, Bob bookmarked it as evidence and documented his insights in the notes view (\autoref{fig:system}, step 4).